Tommy Karpency: First world title shot

 Two years later in February 2012, Karpency again went overseas to Cardiff, Wales, challenging Nathan Cleverly for the WBO light heavyweight title.
 Karpency was again defeated via unanimous decision.

 Despite being handed his first world title challenge and loss, Karpency next fought Andrzej Fonfara for the IBO light heavyweight title nine months later.
 Karpency was defeated via TKO.

 Following a two-year layoff from his consecutive world title defeats, Karpency returned to professional boxing in 2014 picking up two unanimous decision wins before facing former world title holder Chad Dawson on October 4, 2014.
 In a significant upset, Karpency won via split decision, picking up the biggest win of his career to date, and moved to 24-4-1.

 Third world title shot

 After winning the Pennsylvania light heavyweight title in his next fight, Karpency received another world title shot, this time for Adonis Stevenson's WBC title on September 11, 2015.
 Karpency was defeated via TKO.

 A year later in 2016, Karpency made his return, getting a knockout win on the regional circuit before facing Oleksander Gvozdyk for the NABF light heavyweight title.
 Karpency was defeated by the current WBC light heavyweight champion via TKO.
 Karpency has since gone 3-0 (all TKO wins), fighting most recently as November 2018.

+Later career

+In 2024, Karpency was a late replacement for a fight with David Nyika, an Olympic bronze medallist who had a 9-0 pro record at the time, and nearly a decade younger.
+The fight took place in Nyika's native New Zealand.
+Karpency lost by TKO in three rounds.